Hybrid fundraising events: An overview and 7 advantages

 To outline your organization’s functionality and integration needs, start by answering these questions with your team:

-When you’re mapping out these needs, consider your data ecosystem and reporting processes and how you can make those processes more efficient and accurate with a new system.
+When you’re mapping out these needs, map out your data ecosystem and reporting processes and how you can make those processes more efficient and accurate with a new system.
 Be honest about which items on your wish list are a ‘must have’ and which are aspirational.

 Money is always a factor in the buying cycle.
 To gain a better understanding of your nonprofit’s budgetary needs, consider these questions: